Orphanage

-Most children who live in orphanages are not orphans; four out of five children in orphanages have at least one living parent and most having some extended family.
-Developing countries and their governments rely on kinship care to aid in the orphan crisis because it is cheaper to financially help extended families in taking in an orphaned child than it is to institutionalize them.
-Additionally, developing nations are lacking in child welfare and their well-being because of a lack of resources.
-Research that is being collected in the developing world shows that these countries focus purely on survival indicators instead of a combination of their survival and other positive indicators like a developed nation would do.
-This speaks to the way that many developed countries treat an orphan crisis, as the only focus is to obtain a way to ensure their survival.
-In the developed nations orphans can expect to find not only a home but also these countries will try and ensure a secure future as well.
-Furthermore, orphans in developing nations are seen as a problem that needs to be solved, this also makes them vulnerable to exploitation or neglect.
-In Pakistan, alternative care for orphans often falls on to extended families and Pakistan society as the government feels puts the burden of caring for orphans on them.
-Although it is very common for Pakistan citizens to take in orphans because of their culture and religion, only orphans whose parents have died are taken in.
-This neglects a population of children who need alternative care, either due to abuse, or parents who are unable to care for their child because of poverty, mental, or physical issues.

 History

 The Romans formed their first orphanages around 400 AD.
 Jewish law prescribed care for the widow and the orphan, and Athenian law supported all orphans of those killed in military service until the age of eighteen.
 Plato (Laws, 927) says: "Orphans should be placed under the care of public guardians.
 Men should have a fear of the loneliness of orphans and of the souls of their departed parents.
 A man should love the unfortunate orphan of whom he is guardian as if he were his own child.
 He should be as careful and as diligent in the management of the orphan's property as of his own or even more careful still."
 The care of orphans was referred to bishops and, during the Middle Ages, to monasteries.
 As soon as they were old enough, children were often given as apprentices to households to ensure their support and to learn an occupation.

 In medieval Europe, care for orphans tended to reside with the Church.
 The Elizabethan Poor Laws were enacted at the time of the Reformation and placed public responsibility on individual parishes to care for the indigent poor.